Our Team

 Undergraduate Research Assistants

 Mira Fayad is a research assistant in the Motivation Lab at the University of Michigan.
-Mira is helping conduct research for the Therabody study.
+Mira is helping conduct research for the Therabody study and the TRY AIM study.
 Mira is currently a student in the Movement Science program within the School of Kinesiology.
 She is originally from Dearborn, MI.
 Mira plans to attend medical school in the future.

 Tej Menon is a research assistant for the TryAIM Trials in the Motivation Lab at the University of Michigan.
 Tej is originally from Oak Park, Illinois.
 Tej is currently pursuing a Bachelor of Science degree in Movement Science and plans to attend medical school in the future.
 Tej also intends to work in public health.